-- 5. The Lender tip fee is only one of the fees borrowers are expected to pay to obtain a loan.
-The loan application process includes an additional step in which the borrower is prompted to select one of three default "donation" fees that goes directly to SoLo ("SoLo donation fee").
-SoLo does not provide consumers with a "\$o" SoLo donation fee option during the loan application process or even a way to click through to the next page without selecting a SoLo donation fee.
-Furthermore, Solo obscures the method by which consumers can opt for no donation fee, hiding it in another section of its mobile application and failing to provide readily available information to consumers about how to disable the donation fee. - 6.
-Virtually all consumers who receive loans incur a Lender tip fee, a Solo donation fee, or both. - 7.
-Defendant provided borrowers with loan documents that purported to disclose the amounts owed and costs of the loans but failed to disclose fees that SoLo would seek to collect.
-For example, some of these documents stated that only the principal amount was due, and others failed to include the Lender tip fee and SoLo donation fee in the calculation of the finance charge and annual percentage rate for the loan. - 8.
-SoLo also serviced and collected (and attempted to collect) on loans that were void and uncollectible under the laws of a number of states because the loans were not made by a licensed person or entity and/or the loans were in excess of state usury limitations.
-In such states, all the loans brokered were void and uncollectible.
-SoLo deceptively, unfairly, and abusively represented that these loan amounts were due and attempted to collect and collected on those loans.
+6. The loan application process includes a step in which the borrower is prompted to select one of three default "donation" fees that goes directly to SoLo ("SoLo donation fee").
+SoLo does not provide consumers with a "\$0" SoLo donation fee option during the loan application process or even a way to click through to the next page without selecting a SoLo donation fee.

+7. SoLo obscures the method by which consumers can opt for no donation fee, hiding it in another section of its mobile application and failing to provide readily available information to consumers about how to disable the donation fee.

+8. Virtually all consumers who receive loans incur a Lender tip fee, a SoLo donation fee, or both.

+9. Defendant provided borrowers with loan documents that purported to disclose the amounts owed and costs of the loans but failed to disclose fees that SoLo would seek to collect.
+For example, some of these documents stated that only the principal amount was due, and others failed to include the Lender tip fee and SoLo donation fee in the calculation of the finance charge and annual percentage rate for the loan.

+10. SoLo also serviced and collected (and attempted to collect) on loans that were void and uncollectible under the laws of a number of states because the loans were not made by a licensed person or entity and/or the loans were in excess of state usury limitations.
+In such states, all the loans were void and uncollectible.

+11. SoLo deceptively, unfairly, and abusively represented that these loan amounts were due and attempted to collect and collected on those loans.

-- 9. To aid lenders' ability to vet consumers' loan applications, SoLo gathers credit information about prospective borrowers' bank accounts, debit cards, and prior SoLo loans and combines that information received from third parties into a credit score-the "SoLo Score."
+12. To aid lenders' ability to vet consumers' loan applications, SoLo gathers credit information about prospective borrowers' bank accounts, debit cards, and prior SoLo loans and combines that information received from third parties into a credit score-the "SoLo Score."
 SoLo then provides this SoLo Score to prospective lenders.
-However, SoLo failed to maintain reasonable procedures to ensure the maximum possible accuracy of the SoLo Score it shared with prospective lenders. - obtained through the SoLo Platform by misrepresenting that if the consumer failed to repay the loan on the due date, it would be reported to the credit bureaus and negatively impact the consumer's credit score, even though SoLo never reported any of its loans to the credit bureaus and was not set up to do so.
+However, SoLo failed to maintain reasonable procedures to ensure the maximum possible accuracy of the SoLo Score it shared with prospective lenders.

+13. Finally, SoLo repeatedly attempted to coerce payment on loans obtained through the SoLo Platform by misrepresenting that if the consumer failed to repay the loan on the due date, it would be reported to the credit bureaus and negatively impact the consumer's credit score, even though SoLo never reported any of its loans to the credit bureaus and was not set up to do so.